 - Since the notes involve other foreign currencies, the laws of the foreign jurisdiction would apply.

 Risk with Medium-Term Notes

 More than a decade ago, Lehman Brothers, which was one of the biggest investment banks in the world, issued medium-term notes with a face value of $1,000 and promised returns based on the performance of the S&P 500 Index.
-Lehman brothers publicized the notes as offering huge earnings potential, as they were matched with the S&P 500 Index and also 100% guaranteed return of the principal amount within three months in case of default.
+Lehman brothers publicized the notes as offering huge earning potential, as they were matched to the S&P 500 Index and also guaranteed 100% return of the principal amount within three months in case of default.

-However, when Lehman Brothers declared bankruptcy in 2008, investors were not even able to receive the principal amount back, as the clause stated that it depends on the creditworthiness of the bank.
-Also, $20 out of the face value of $1,000 were dealers’ costs.
-Hence, the notes defaulted, and investors were forced to sell the notes in the secondary market for around 10-55 cents on the dollar.
+However, when Lehman Brothers declared bankruptcy in 2008, investors could not recover the principal amount, as a release clause stated that it depended on the creditworthiness of the bank.
+Hence, when the notes defaulted investors were forced to sell the notes in the secondary market for around 10-55 cents on the dollar.

 Euro Medium-Term Note Program

-EMTN programs are meant notes for offered outside the U.S. As many companies have a constant need for capital, the programs help them get access to the notes, as constant submission of documents is not required.
+EMTN programs are meant to be offered outside the U.S. As many companies have a constant need for capital, these programs provide easy access to the notes, as constant submission of documents is not required.

 While U.S. companies have Euro MTN and U.S. MTN programs, European companies usually maintain only Euro MTNs.
 A European company can maintain a U.S. MTN if it is registered with the Securities Exchange Commission (SEC) in the U.S. A non-European company and a non-U.S. company can have a European MTN if they want to issue the debt securities in the European markets.